Especially when you have the working hard part covered!

-I chose to take time away from the business (I had been spending 60+ hours a week working) and accompany her to all of her appointments, treatments and stay with her in the hospital for her surgery.
+I chose to take time away from the business (I had been working 60+ hours a week), and accompany her to all of her appointments, treatments and stay with her in the hospital for her surgery.

-I wanted to share my experience and these tips because I know what it’s like to put so much of your time, heart and soul into your business and feel absolutely exhausted.
+I wanted to share my experience and these time saving tips because I know what it’s like to put so much of your time, heart and soul into your business and feel ABSOLUTELY exhausted.

 7 Tips to Work Smarter